xeniakadar/samwell-test/README.md

 - Implement error handling for invalid user IDs or missing data.
 - Ensure the layout is responsive.

+## Instructions for Submission

-## Once you've completed the tasks:
+Once you've completed the tasks:

 1. Commit and push your changes to your own GitHub repository.
 2. Make sure to provide read access to the GitHub handle `@tilen-babnik` so your solution can be reviewed.